 My Work Experience

 I went on after high school, and those initial photography courses, to join the U.S. Air Force and California Air National Guard.
 I served full terms for both with an honorable discharge.
 I graduated from California State University, Northridge with a BA in Journalism, with honors.
 Afterward, back in Los Angeles, I worked at two of the largest global public relations firms – Ketchum and MSL – and one of the largest boutiques in technology public relations in California – Capital Relations.
 I later started my own public relations consulting practice working with small business to Fortune 500 technology companies.
 One time, I had a client that knew I loved photography and asked if I could do their product photography.
 That went well, products sold, and so they later asked for headshots for their website update.
 More clients asked.
-This spawned The Light Committee into being.
-I have now photographed countless actors, business professionals, artists, creative directors to managing directors, CEOs, and other individual people for 20+ years.
-Yes, I have created way more than 100,000 shots! 😉
+This spawned The Light Committee into being, offering headshot photography and other one-on-one photo shoots.
+I have now done countless actor headshots and business or professional headshots for corporate or other business use that include all kinds of professions: attorneys, accountants, artists, CEOs, creative directors, psychologists, real estate agents, and on and on for 20+ years.
+This doesn’t even count the numerous modeling digitals and lifestyle photo shoots too.
+Yes, I have created way more than 100,000 shots!

 So, why The Light Committee name?
 Lighting a person varies by the goal of the image being created.
 On one occasion, it might call for a single-light setup while on another it might require a four or more light setup that need to work in concert.
 The word “committee” is defined as a group appointed to perform a function or act upon a particular matter.
 Sometimes all the group is required and sometimes just some of the group.
 In a loosely similar way, lighting a subject requires lights to perform the function of lighting for a particular matter, just like a committee is to operate.
 And so, The Light Committee.